lulf/sacl/README.md

-# teig-api
+# teig-event-store

-API definitions and types for Teig
+The event-store is a library (might evolve into a service into the future) and API for an event store used by the event-sink and event-api.